csc-training/linux-1/08-Setup_of_system.md

 - **Exercise**: make a listing of all bash-related initialization files on your system.
 	- you have to find out how to list so-called *hidden* files (i.e., entries starting with)
-	- `man` command is your frind here
+	- `man` command is your friend here

 # Shell initialization files

-- Recalling the functionality of `PATH` to contain a list (seperated by `:`) of all directories in the system where to search for executable files
+- Recalling the functionality of `PATH` to contain a list (separated by `:`) of all directories in the system where to search for executable files
   ```bash
   $ echo $PATH
   -> /usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin